 Without doubt, when you step off the plane into the hustle and bustle of Kathmandu you know you’re in no other place.
 The smells, sounds and sights as you negotiate your way from the airport and into town immediately assault your senses.
 Many come to Nepal for the famous Himalayas and the trekking that they offer, but the chaotic capital has its own wonders.
-You could wander the streets of Kathmandu for days and never tire, but here are the most famous, most iconic, places to visit in Kathmandu.
+You could wander the streets of Kathmandu for days and never tire, but here are the most famous, most iconic, places to visit in Kathmandu and the Kathmandu Valley.